2 tablespoons olive oil

 - Stir up the cornstarch mixture and add to the hot sauce while stirring and cook until thickened.

-- Place the beef, broccoli, and red peppers onto a large platter.
-Toss gently with 1 cup of the prepared sauce.
+- When the beef is cooked, place it and the vegetables onto a large platter.
+Toss gently with 1 cup of the prepared sauce (or more to taste).
 Serve hot.
 Store extra sauce in refrigerator for up to 3 weeks or freeze.

 - Garnish with scallions and sesame seeds.